sporadicAbigail/t9hacks-2020/README.md

 We built our simulation using Microsoft Powerpoint, HTML, CSS, Javascript and love.

 ## Challenges we ran into
 Learning how to code and design a front end system was a challenge for Jason.
 Abigail ran into a specific problem regarding javascript checking of the contents in the boxes.
+Andrea had issues with java on her machine.

 ## Accomplishments that we're proud of
 We were able to create a pop up keyboard.
 Also, it has been a couple years since Abigail has coded with HTML, so to build a site in a short amount of time that functions is really cool.

 ## What we learned
-Jason: front end coding
+- Jason: front end coding
-Abigail: re-learned HTML + JS
+- Abigail: re-learned HTML + JS

 ## What's next for KomputerLearn
 We want to expand and create more tutorials for more concepts.
 We also have plans to create humanoid characters to help describe the concepts better.